SimonYip22/NEWS2-Vitals-Tracker/docs/notes.md

 - Use data structures that allow easy retrieval and future computation (alerts, trend visualization)

 **Plan / Thoughts**
-- Create a Python dictionary keyed by patient ID for each set of vitals
+1. Create a Python dictionary keyed by patient ID for each set of vitals:
+    - Choose names (keys) you’ll use consistently (e.g., "blood_pressure", "systolic", "diastolic", "heart_rate", "temperature", "oxygen_saturation").
+    - Decide data types: BP as integers; HR as integer; Temp as float; O₂ as integer.
+    - Nest BP inside a parent BP key so you don’t lose which number is which.
-- Prompt the user for each vital using `input()`
+2. Prompt the user for each vital using `input()`, plan UX:
+	1. “Enter systolic BP (mmHg):”
+	2. “Enter diastolic BP (mmHg):”
+	3. “Enter heart rate (bpm):”
+	4. “Enter temperature (°C):”
+	5. “Enter oxygen saturation (%):”
-- Validate numerical ranges for each vital sign
+3. Validate numerical ranges for each vital sign (safe ranges to enforce):
+	- Systolic BP: 50–250
+    - Diastolic BP: 30–150
+	- Heart Rate: 30–220
+	- Temperature (°C): 30.0–45.0
+	- Oxygen Saturation (%): 50–100
+4. Plan validation loop:
+    - Show a prompt → try converting to the right type → if conversion fails or it’s out of range, show a helpful message and ask again → else return the value
+    - One reusable function in your file can handle: prompt text, type (int/float), and min/max
-- Store each patient entry as a dictionary inside a list to allow multiple patient tracking
+5. Store each patient entry as a dictionary inside a list to allow multiple patient tracking
+    1. Ask for systolic, validate.
+	2. Ask for diastolic, validate.
+	3. Ask for heart rate, validate.
+	4. Ask for temperature, validate.
+	5. Ask for oxygen saturation, validate.
+	6. Construct reading dict using the exact keys I chose in Task 1.
+6. Manual test cases (run cases):
+    1. Happy path: 120 / 80, 72, 37.0, 98 → Should accept and print.
+	2. Bad type: “abc” for HR → Should reprompt, then accept a valid number.
+	3. Out of range: 500 for HR → Should reprompt.
+	4. Edge case: Minimum/maximum allowed values → Should accept.
+7. Optional extra for Day 1:
+	- After printing the reading, ask: “Record another? (y/n)” and loop the whole collection.
+	- If you do this, you’re ready for Day 2 (alerts and thresholds).

 **Reflection**
 - Input validation is critical for reliability in CLI tools
 - Organizing data early simplifies future alerting and visualization features
 - Using dictionaries allows easy access and expansion (timestamps, notes, additional vitals)

+**Implement on day 2**
+How we’ll use this on Day 2:
+- Add alert thresholds (e.g., HR > 120, Temp ≥ 38.0).
+- Program will flag abnormal values immediately after input or in a summary.
+- Sketch CSV/JSON persistence and prep for trend visualization.